5 Stress-Free Meal Planning Tips

-Don’t forget those coupons and try tracking the price of the food items on your shopping list with the price tracker spread in the PetitePlanner™ Meal Planner.
+Don’t forget those coupons and try tracking the price of the food items with a shopping list dashboard or use a meal planner price tracker.
 Those savings really add up with simple tools for budget-friendly grocery shopping!

 4. Plan the week’s cooking schedule.

 No more wondering what’s for dinner or having to cook when you can’t spare the time or, worse, eating fast food for the fifth day in a row.
 Don’t stress; respect your schedule and plan cooking time at the right time, every time.

 Make meal prep and cooking entertaining and relaxing with comfy clothes and a mood-boosting playlist or favorite podcast.
-Combine kitchen time with unwind time.
+Combine kitchen time with unwinding time.
 Now that’s smart, stress-free meal planning!